25 years after her death, Selena is still the pride of her Texas city

 In fact, Selena is so tied to Corpus Christi that her memory echoes even in the most ordinary of places.
 In the park where her mother taught her how to dance the “Washing Machine.”
 At the courthouse where she and Chris Perez became husband and wife.
 And, more morbidly, at the hotel where she was shot.
 All these places are alive with her spirit.

-Sunday, March 31st, marked the 24th anniversary of Selena’s death.
+Today, March 31st, marks the 25th anniversary of Selena’s death.
 Heartbreakingly, she has now been gone for longer than she was allowed to live.
 Fans around the world grieved.
 We mourned and wondered about the what-ifs, the could-have-beens of Selena’s life.
 Her music was played, both her soulful ballads and up-tempo numbers.
 She was remembered for the vision and voice she gave us, and we will keep remembering.

 A lot more could be said about her life and legacy, but I think the plaque at Mirador de la Flor expresses it best: “Selena’s stage is now silent yet her persona enriched the lives of those she touched.
 And her music lives on.”
 Que en paz descanse.
 May she rest in peace.